Cray-HPE/docs-csm/operations/security_and_authentication/Keycloak_Service_Recovery.md

    1. Set and export the `CRAY_CREDENTIALS` environment variable.

-      This will permit simple CLI operations that are needed while restoring the Keycloak database.
+      This will permit simple CLI operations that are needed for the command in the next step.
       See [Authenticate an Account with the Command Line](Authenticate_an_Account_with_the_Command_Line.md).

    1. Verify that a completed backup exists.